ODZ-UJF-AV-CR/timepix-matrix/README.md

 ```
 $0 <source >output
 ```
+### Source:
-Source: BPC file saved from Pixet Pro - with Medipix mode set for all pixels and threshold values specific for the particular detector.
+BPC file saved from Pixet Pro - with Medipix mode set for all pixels and threshold values specific for the particular detector.

-Stdout: Shifted matrix
+### Stdout:
+256x256 bytes bytes matrix, with Mode fields shifted.

+### Stderr:
-Stderr: Sample of the matrix before and after shifting the values
+Text sample of the matrix before and after shifting the values.

 ## Authors:
 Vaclav Stepan, stepan@ujf.cas.cz,